Program Overview

 - Active participation/leadership in four, or more, school-based extracurricular and special events with a global focus.

-- Twenty or more hours of service learning projects related to a global issue.
+- Twenty or more hours of service learning projects related to a global issue such as those addressed through the United Nations Sustainable Development Goals.

 The Certificate of Global Competence

-Program coordinators certify student completion of program requirements using the State-Certified Credentials App and publish digital Certificates of Global Competence for qualifying Global Scholars.
-This credential serves as a college, career, and community readiness talent marker recognizing students' language, intercultural and global competence.
+Program coordinators certify student completion of program requirements using the State-Certified Credentials App, within WISEHome, and publish digital Certificates of Global Competence for qualifying Global Scholars.
+This industry-recognized credential serves as a college, career, and community readiness indicator and recognizes students for their language, intercultural and global competence.
 Coordinators, in districts authorized to implement the program, follow the Wise Home Credential Site User Guide to enter student data, track progress, and publish certificates.

 Global Competence